 At any given time, the region covered under Southern NSW Innovation Hub's footprint will be experiencing a myriad of environmental impacts and climate conditions across agriculture, industry, and community, including drought.

 Southern NSW Innovation Hub's role is to help farmers and communities prepare for and recover from drought.
-Frontline support in times of drought is delivered by our partners:
+Frontline support in times of drought is delivered by our partners including:

 If you or your community are experiencing drought and looking for help, the best place to start is the NSW Government’s online Drought Hub website: droughthub.nsw.gov.au.

-If you’re a farmer facing drought, you may be eligible for more Australian Government support than you realise.
+If you’re a farmer facing drought, you may be eligible for Australian Government support.
 Find out more at drought.gov.au.

 Local Land Services provides support and advice for farmers and landholders leading up to, during, and after drought.
-Find out more on the Local Land Services' drought support and initiatives webpage.
+Find out more on Local Land Services' on-farm drought advice and resources webpage.

-Southern NSW Innovation Hub has compiled a collection of available resources in one document which includes links to online tools, videos and webinar recordings that could be useful for farmers and advisers facing dry times.
+The Southern NSW Innovation Hub has compiled a collection of available resources for farmers and advisers into a single document available to download.
+This document includes links to online tools, videos and webinar recordings organised under the headings:

-Or, you can watch our YouTube playlist to find a series of videos (many of which are from Local Land Services) focused on practical tips for dry times and drought.
+You can also check out our YouTube playlist to find a compilation of videos focused on practical tips for dry times and drought.

 Climate and weather